Broad Street Chew Valley

 For more information visit our website chewvalleyu3a.org.uk or the national website www.u3a.org.uk, or phone me.

-Anyone wishing to find out more should contact the Secretary, Christine Evans on 01934 832841 or check out the website www.chewvalleyu3a.org.uk
+Anyone wishing to find out more should check out the website www.chewvalleyu3a.org.uk